What Is the Opiate Detox Bridge Device?

 How Does the Bridge Device Work?

 Many opiate detox facilities do what they can to provide accommodations to their patients that help reduce the physical manifestations that come during the first week of their program.
-The body and the brain have grown accustomed to the use of opioids and in their absence, respond through painful symptomology.
+The body and the brain have grown accustomed to the use of opioids and in their absence.
+The brain responds through painful symptomology.
 In simplistic terms, opioid drug addiction resets our internal balance to a level that is toxic.
 Hence, the word, detox.

 Though there isn’t a side step to going through the cycle of cleansing from addictive substances, the Bridge Device offers a more humane way to undergo the process and, moreover, complete it.

 Seeing the emotional responses from patients using the Bridge Device is nothing short of remarkable.
 Most show relief from their symptoms within 30 minutes of application.
-By identifying the neurological aspects of addictive behaviors and blocking the pain receptors that can cause the symptoms of withdrawal, the discomfort of detox is greatly lessened in sensation, as well as in its duration.
+The device identifies the neurological aspects of addictive behaviors and blocks the pain receptors that cause the symptoms of withdrawal.
+The discomfort of detox lessens in sensation and duration.

 The Bridge works with cranial nerves and the occipital nerves associated with the uppermost part of the CNS (Central Nervous System).